SCULPT for Accessibility

 SCULPT has been recognised by others as a useful tool

-- SCULPT appears on page 2 of the JISC Guide: Ensuring continuity of learning during enforced absence
+- SCULPT appears in the JISC Guide: Ensuring continuity of learning during enforced absence

 - LEXDIS - SCULPT Strategy for accessible content creation

 - 2020 GOV.UK Global Accessibility Awareness Day